Tutorials¶

 element is gone from its original position and the element which was originally

-the first p
+the first p element in body is absent.

 If you did not get the expected result, one common mistake is doing a cut instead of a cut-add in step 6.
 Make sure you are doing a cut-add.